The Beatles: Get Back: Production

 While visiting Apple Corps to discuss working on a potential Beatles exhibition featuring augmented or virtual reality, Peter Jackson asked Apple about the archival footage for the 1970 documentary of the album, which he was allowed access to for a potential new documentary.
 Jackson was hesitant to sign onto the project because of his fears about the long-reported acrimony surrounding the Beatles breakup.
 Upon viewing the footage, he later stated, he "was relieved to discover the reality is very different to the myth ...
 Sure, there's moments of drama – but none of the discord this project has long been associated with."
 Sixty hours of film footage, shot in January 1969, and over 150 hours of audio stemming from the original Let It Be film were made available to Jackson's team.

 Production of The Beatles: Get Back employed film restoration techniques developed for Jackson's They Shall Not Grow Old.
+His production company WingNut Films also utilised its audio restoration technology to isolate recordings of instruments, vocals, and individual conversations onto separate audio tracks.
+The neural network was called MAL (machine-assisted learning), named after the Beatles' former road manager Mal Evans, and as a pun to HAL 9000 of 2001: A Space Odyssey.
 Jackson spent close to four years editing the series.
-It was created with cooperation from Paul McCartney, Ringo Starr and the widows of John Lennon (Yoko Ono) and George Harrison (Olivia Harrison), as well as music supervisor Giles Martin (son of George Martin and a regular producer of Beatles projects since 2006).
-In a news release, McCartney said: "I am really happy that Peter has delved into our archives to make a film that shows the truth about the Beatles recording together", while Starr echoed: "There was hours and hours of us just laughing and playing music, not at all like the Let It Be film that came out [in 1970].
+It was created with cooperation from Paul McCartney, Ringo Starr, and Yoko Ono and Olivia Harrison – widows of John Lennon and George Harrison respectively – as well as music supervisor Giles Martin, son of producer George Martin and a regular producer of Beatles projects since 2006.
+In a news release, McCartney said he was "really happy that Peter has delved into our archives to make a film that shows the truth about the Beatles recording together." with Starr saying that there was "hours and hours of us just laughing and playing music, not at all like the Let It Be film that came out [in 1970].
 There was a lot of joy and I think Peter will show that."

 Disney was persuaded by the filmmakers to allow for the inclusion of profanity, with viewer discretion warnings at the start of each episode.
 According to Jackson: "The Beatles are Scouse boys and they freely swear but not in an aggressive or sexual way.
 We got Disney to agree to have swearing, which I think is the first time for a Disney channel."
 Episodes also contain viewer discretion warnings for tobacco use.
 As a result, the theatrical release of The Beatles: Get Back – The Rooftop Concert received a PG-13 rating by the MPA for "brief strong language, and smoking".